kitschpatrol/mdat/packages/mdat/readme.md

    This scales all the way up to some of the [more](./src/lib/readme/rules/table-of-contents.ts) [elaborate](./src/lib/readme/rules/cli-help) rules found in the `mdat readme` subcommand.

-   You can also treat any JSON file as a rule set. `mdat` will flatten it to allow any dot-notated key path to become a placeholder comment keyword.
+   You can also treat any JSON file as a rule set.
+MDAT will flatten it to allow any dot-notated key path to become a placeholder comment keyword.

 5. **TypeScript native**

-   `mdat` exports definitions for rule types, and configuration / rule sets may be written directly in TypeScript.
+   MDAT exports definitions for rule types, and configuration / rule sets may be written directly in TypeScript.

 6. **Validation**